Towards robust vision by multi-task learning on monkey visual cortex: Analysis

-\paragraph{The MTL-Monkey exhibits increased sensitivity to salient image regions} Our constrained reconstruction analysis exposes image content that is relevant to recreate the responses of a particular layer.
+Our constrained reconstruction analysis exposes image content that is relevant to recreate the responses of a particular layer.
 In this final section, we try to characterize this content in terms of known perceptual mechanisms of mammalian vision.
 Motivated by the potential role of V1 in bottom-up saliency~\citep{zhaoping2014understanding}, we specifically investigated the relation between salient regions of an image and the regions that get emphasized in the reconstructions from different models.
-It could be possible that focusing on more salient regions of an image, that often include boundaries and shapes of central objects~\citep[][chapter 5]{zhaoping2014understanding}, improves the robustness of a model to corruptions as a correlation between shape-like feature detection and robustness has been reported before \citep{texture, michaelis2019dragon}.
-From our qualitative observation of the reconstruction examples (Figure~\ref{fig:recons_examples}), we noticed that the reconstructions from the MTL-Monkey model seem to often enhance the central object in a scene by emphasizing edges and boundaries compared to the reconstructions from other robust models.
+Salient regions of an image often include boundaries and shapes of central objects~\citep[][chapter 5]{zhaoping2014understanding}.
+It could be possible that focusing on more salient regions of an image improves the robustness of a model to corruptions as a correlation between shape-like feature detection and robustness has been reported before \citep{texture, michaelis2019dragon}.
+From our qualitative observation of the reconstruction examples (Figure~\ref{fig:recons_examples}), we noticed that the reconstructions from the MTL-Monkey model seem to often enhance the central object in a scene by emphasizing edges and boundaries compared to the reconstructions from our Oracle models.
 To investigate whether the MTL-Monkey model is more sensitive to salient regions compared to other models, we collected 70 undistorted images with structured background from ImageNet.
 We used grayscale versions of these images as targets for the reconstruction from our MTL-Monkey, Oracle, and Baseline models.
 Additionally, we used the DeepGaze II model \citep{kummerer2016deepgaze} to predict the saliency maps of these images.
-To define a binary saliency mask, we took the predicted density map, sorted all resulting pixel values in a descending order, and selected all pixels up to a cumulative sum of 0.7 as ``salient''.
+To define a binary saliency mask, we took the predicted density map, sorted all resulting pixel values in a descending order, and selected all pixels up to a cumulative sum of 0.7 as ``salient'' (see section~\ref{binarization}).
 Afterwards, we resized the target image and the binarized mask to 64x64 pixels, which is the standard size used for our models (see Figure~\ref{coco_examples}).
 To quantify how much contrast is spent on the salient region $\mbox{salient}(I)$ compared to the entire image $I$, we computed the ratio $\varrho$ of the norm of the salient region against the full image's norm:

 We then computed the difference $\varrho\left(I_r\right)-\varrho\left(I_o\right)$ between the norm ratio of each reconstructed image $I_r$ and the original image $I_o$.
 To put the values on a common scale, we normalized this difference by its maximally achievable value $1-\varrho\left(I_o\right)$~\citep[inspired by][]{geirhos2020beyond}: